w3c/wot-architecture/publication/ver11/societal_impact.md

 The mission of the Web of Things (WoT) WG is to combat the fragmentation of the IoT ecosystem by defing building blocks that improve the interoperability of existing IoT standards and ecosystems.
-The "Web" can be considered one of several ecosystems that we are aiming to acheive interoperability with, and as implied by the name the WoT uses standard web technologies or other technologies defined within the W3C, such as JSON-LD to acheive this goal.
+The "Web" can be considered one of several ecosystems that we are aiming to achieve interoperability with, and as implied by the name the WoT uses standard web technologies or other technologies defined within the W3C, such as JSON-LD to acheive this goal.
 However, it should be noted that WoT does not define